Current state of research

 It remains to be mentioned that already processed files in Saxony nowadays contain a note about Michael Hutsteiner that his first wedding was in 1615.
 The origin of this information could not yet be determined, but is probably in the court documents, e.g. as a birth letter of one of his descendants or any guild letter.

-The great-grandson of Michael Hutsteiner, who immigrated to Saxony – also Michael – later came to Dillenburg, Hessen-Nassau, around 1734 on an yet unknown path.
-Since he probably had close ties to the military and the court in Dresden, he must have been sent to Hessen as support by the Elector in Saxony.
-Saxony was heavily active in Hessen-Nassau at that time, because the Electress came from there and the Saxon Elector raised claims in neighbouring counties (Berg, Kleve ..).
+The great-grandson of Michael Hutsteiner, who immigrated to Saxony – also Michael – later came to Dillenburg, Hessen-Nassau, around 1734.
+Likely he came along with his uncle Georg Hutsteiner to neighbouring city Wetzlar, where he obviously learned his profession healer from him.
+Since Georg probably had some ties to the military and the court in Dresden, he must have been sent to Hessen as a support for the saxonian delegates in Wetzlar at the Imperial chamber court.

 A few years later his uncle Christian was stationed with the Saxon army in Warsaw, where he was promoted to the Saxon travel cashier.
-From 1763, when Saxony had to give up royal dignity in Poland, he returned and founded a family from which a well-known artillery colonel, Christian Heinrich Huthsteiner, emerged, who fought first for and later against Napoleon.
+From 1763, when Saxony had to give up royal dignity in Poland, he returned and founded a family from which a well-known artillery colonel, Christian Heinrich v.
+Huthsteiner, emerged, who fought first for and later against Napoleon.

 In addition, there was at least one family in Geldern around 1634, in the neighbourhood of the Netherlands, in which a Hutstein family can also be found.
 It can be assumed, however, that this family, like the Jewish families of same name, either got the surname independently or, most likely, got this name by chance due to a spelling mistake in the records, perhaps derived from “Utstein”.
 Perhaps further research will show whether there are any connections to the extended family from the Upper Austrian Mühlviertel.

 As a final result it can be stated today that all – except the Jewish Hutstein families – have their origin in this small hamlet of Hutstein in Upper Austria founded between 1488 and 1509.